Glossary

 Tokenization: what is it, and how does it impact financial services?

 Published on Jul 20 2023.
+17 minutes reading

 The process of digitalizing data using blockchain technology, which was the technology that made it possible to create cryptocurrencies, is causing another revolution: tokenization.